remp2020/crm-skeleton/README.md

 }
 ```

 The `data` method returns array of public user data usable by the third party applications or services.
+We recommend to put here any often-accessed user-related data that might be cached for faster future access.

 ```php
 class UserMetaUserDataProvider implements UserDataProviderInterface